sagrawalx/teaching/sp24_math187a/reflect.md

 ## Weekly Reflections {#weekly}

 Towards the end of weeks $n = 2, \dotsc, 9$, you should take a few minutes to fill out the [Weekly Reflection Form](https://docs.google.com/forms/d/e/1FAIpQLSdAFyF-xoYq4YORUEpEGP5zlwq8iBqCqNEkdoUh0ia_yAHPfg/viewform).
-Your reflection for week $n$ is due by 4pm PT on Friday of week $n$.
+Your reflection for week $n$ is due by 11:59pm PT on Thursday of week $n$.

 ## Final Reflection {#final}